sourceduty/House_Design/README.md

 #

-> Alex: *"I'm better than your at designing houses, cottages and other buildings."*
+> Alex: *"I'm better than you at designing houses, cottages and other buildings."*

 > *"The Rusty Googie Cottage and houses with roof waterfalls are my favorites."*